1. Who Should Read Fooled by Randomness

 Part 2: Monkeys on Typewriters — Survivorship and Other Biases

-In Part 2 of this book, the author discusses predicting future success based on past events.
+In Part 2 of Fooled by Randomness, the author discusses predicting future success based on past events.
 He uses the analogy of an infinite number of monkeys clicking away randomly on typewriters, with one of them eventually coming up with a known work of fine literature.

 Taleb argues that calculating the probability of success of such an event is meaningless until you consider the number of monkeys participating in the experiment.
 The skill of the winning monkey can only be established if the number of monkeys in the experiment is small.